Ecologist • Conservation Scientist • Invasion Biologist • Herpetologist

 Warren Schmidt holds a Master of Science degree in Ecological Sciences awarded by the University of KwaZulu-Natal, South Africa.
 He has three decades of experience in ecology, conservation science, invasion biology and herpetology.
-He has worked as a journalist, magazine editor, and lecturer, and has presented talks, seminars, and lectures to thousands of people from pre-school toddlers to university students.
+He has worked as a journalist, magazine editor, and lecturer, and has presented talks, seminars, and lectures to thousands of people from pre-schoolers to university students.
 The following is a summary of work experience and projects undertaken.

 Ecology and Conservation Science